 I cried and I pouted and felt sorry for myself.
 Then I took comfort in the words I had heard: I’ll give you grace.

-Finding a seat as far away from view as possible, I positioned my suitcase on the seat next to it and used it as a pillow.
-I read for a while and then I slept like a newborn baby (that is, I woke up feeling hungry every hour).
+Finding a seat at the airport, as hidden from view as possible, I positioned my suitcase on the seat next to it and used it as a pillow.
+I read for a while and then slept like a baby (that is, I woke up every hour hungry, wailing and wanting my mommy.)
 Eventually, my alarm went off, and I walked back to my gate.

 This time I received a boarding pass right away and made it home with no delays.
 Oh, how good it felt to put my head on my very own pillow instead of the hard suitcase when I got home!

 My heart was filled with such compassion for them.
 These are friends who are sick, unemployed or going through difficulties.
 The wait is long and hard and painful.
 Once again, I took comfort in the words I heard at the airport, the same words God has faithfully spoken to my friends: I’ll give you grace.

-I pray that these words will fill them with hope and renew their strength.
+I pray that these same words will fill these dear ones with hope and renewed strength.
 Just like Isaiah prophesied: [God] gives strength to the weary and increases the power of the weak.
 Even youths grow tired and weary, and young men stumble and fall; but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.
 (40:29-31, NIV)